-Stewardship for the planet is an important facet of our 100+ years of work in mission to share God’s love and the Gospel in combating poverty, providing healthcare, building communities, promoting human rights and protecting the earth’s resources.
+Stewardship for the planet is an important facet of our 100+ year of work in mission to share God’s love and the Gospel in combating poverty, providing healthcare, building communities, promoting human rights and protecting the earth’s resources.

 Individualism and rampant consumerism have led to decisions based on short-term gains and private interests rather than sustainability or the common good.
-This personal conversion encompasses a re-evaluation of our personal priorities and actions, and branches out to a renewal of our commitment to our families, our communities, our faiths and all of God’s creation: “We must regain the conviction that we need one another, that we have a shared responsibility for others and the world, and that being good and decent are worth it.”
+This personal conversion encompasses a re-evaluation of our personal priorities and actions and branches out to a renewal of our commitment to our families, our communities, our faiths and all of God’s creation.
+“We must regain the conviction that we need one another, that we have a shared responsibility for others and the world, and that being good and decent are worth it.”

 Pope Francis in particular underscores how our economic policies contribute to poverty and environmental degradation and that we must consider a new vision of the economy that recognizes Earth’s limits.

 As Maryknoll missioners look forward to engaging in dialogue over critical policy changes, as well as individual actions suggested by Laudato Si’, we must begin to bring the transformational change needed to protect the sacredness of all life on our common home.

 Reducing Maryknoll’s Own Ecological Footprint

 The Maryknoll home on a hill in Ossining is dominated by the 210,000 square-foot H-shaped Maryknoll Mission Center building that was built from fieldstone and started during the 1920s.
 The campus is a work environment, the center of activity for Maryknoll’s worldwide mission work, the home of its missioners and for those who require assisted living and elder care.

 For over a decade, we’ve committed ourselves to an ambitious green initiative to overhaul many facets of our campus to be far more environmentally friendly.